sreejith-rajashekaran/scenario-examples/KubeVela/Hello-World/step1/text.md

 The following instructions will lead you to build an image from source.

-1. Create a new directory and cd into it
+Step 1: Create a new directory and cd into it
 ```plain
 mkdir app
 cd app
 ```{{exec}}

-2. Create a file named app.py by navigating to "app" folder using the Editor
+Step 2: Create a file named app.py by navigating to "app" folder using the Editor

-3. Copy the below code into the app.py file
+Step 3: Copy the below code into the app.py file
 ```plain
 import os